 Tulsa Community College seeks to encourage and sustain an academic environment that respects individual freedoms and promotes the health, safety, and welfare of its students, faculty, staff and visitors.
-These participants are expected to know and follow the applicable laws and all Tulsa Community College rules and regulations (Student Handbook).
+These participants are expected to know and follow the applicable laws and all Tulsa Community College rules and regulations (Student Handbook and Employee Handbook).
 Each person is responsible for his/her behavior.
 The Tulsa Community College enforces compliance with underage drinking and state and local alcoholic beverage laws on campus and at College-sponsored activities.

-Tulsa Community College prohibits the unlawful possession, use, and sale of alcoholic beverages and illegal drugs on campus.
+Tulsa Community College prohibits the unlawful manufacture, distribution, dispensation, possession, or use of drugs and alcohol in the workplace, on College property, or as part of College-sponsored activities.
 The Tulsa Community College Police Department is responsible for the enforcement of state underage drinking laws and enforcement of Federal and State drug laws.
 The Drug and Alcohol Committee sends a pamphlet every fall to students and employees.